Latin American Studies Major, B.A.

 MEJO 446IDEAs in Action General Education logo Global Communication and Comparative Journalism3

-MEJO 490Special Topics in Mass Communication H1-3
+MEJO 490Special Topics in Mass Communication (with permission based on topic; 3 credits) H1-3

 POLI 434Politics of Mexico3